 The fuel level indicator 1 consists of bars.
 The more bars are lit, the more fuel is in the fuel tank.

-If the fuel level is getting low, the last bar lights up orange and the following warning note also appears LOW FUEL.
+If the fuel level is getting low, the last bar lights up orange and the following warning LOW FUEL also appears.